 Artist statement

-The sculptural tradition of ancient Egypt where every object seems to serve an existential purpose is at the core of how I think about my work.
 The human figure and face is something I return to.
 Humans become game pieces in a game where the rules are only partially known.
 At the same time, in their faces we meet ourselves or someone that occupies our mind.
 I believe that the human face can transfer information that escapes any language.
 The relation between life and the dead matter we arise from and once again will be reunited with fascinates me; in regard to ideas about how the world came to be, how it will end and how it is sustained, but also on a personal level.

 The idea that unconscious material exists in our souls that can be communicated through art, from one person to another, without it fully having been manifested consciously, is crucial to my art making.
 This is what makes me able to see an inner logic in my work, unlike that of the surrounding world.
 Through fairytales and myths that have propagated well into our own times, thin threads are woven between us that give us the possibility to profoundly understand each other.
 These stories deal with the fundamental conditions of life, and the thoughts they are built of are the very source of feelings of meaning and value.
 In these ideas I have been influenced by the writings of Mircea Eliade, Sigmund Freud and Carl Gustav Jung among others.